 Looking for a simple no-frills home security camera that is cheap and easy to use?
 The TP-Link Tapo C210 should be on your shortlist then.
-It has all the basic features covered, and at around S$53, is as affordable as it gets.
-But don’t expect AI-powered smarts or free cloud storage — features offered by its more costly competitors.
+It has all the basic features covered, and at under S$50, is as affordable as it gets.
+But don't expect AI-powered smarts or free cloud storage — features offered by its more costly competitors.

 - 3MP camera (2,304 x 1,296 pixels)

 - Pan and tilt (360-degree horizontal, 114-degree vertical)

 - Local storage (microSD card up to 256GB)

 - Night vision of up to 30ft (~9m)

 TP-Link has a separate smartphone app for each of its product lines.
 In this case, you'll need the Tapo app (available for iOS and Android).
 Setting up this security camera is simple enough.
 Open the app and bring your phone near to the camera (powered on).
 I liked that there are voice cues during the setup process to confirm that things are progressing nicely, instead of blinking lights, or what not.
 Overall, the installation takes several minutes.
 If you plan to mount the camera to the ceiling (don't forget to have a power outlet in the vicinity), you'll need to break out the drill and use the included mounting screws.
 A minor grouse: the app did not send a notification to remind me of a new firmware update.
 Instead, there's just an icon badge inside the camera setting to alert me that there's an update.